henrikroschmann/Async-Is-the-way/README.md

 >“Task implements IDisposable and exposes a Dispose method.
 >Does that mean I should dispose of all of my tasks?”
 >
 >In short - “No.  Don’t bother disposing of your tasks.”
-You don't need to dispose tasks in general.
+You don't need to dispose of tasks in general.
 >There might be scenarios where Dispose can be utilized if you require full control, but not in general.

 ### Let's return

-In short Asynchronous operation will not halt all operation, example freeze the UI, while executing operations.
+In short Asynchronous operations will not halt all operations, for example, freeze the UI, while executing operations.
 When discussing threading in Windows Forms there are two golden rules

 * Don't perform any time-consuming action on the UI thread
 * Don't access any UI controls *other* than on the UI thread

 .Net has embraced asynchronism wholeheartedly with the task-based asynchronous pattern to be consistent across multiple APIs.
-But it is not omniscient it cannot guess when to perform task synchronously and asynchronously.
+However it is not omniscient it cannot guess when to perform a task synchronously and asynchronously.
 NET 5 removed most of the boilerplate code needed without the need for fluff we are now left with **async Task** and **await**

-Asynchronous functions, this is either a anonymous function or method they are declared using **async** modifier, and it can include **await** expressions.
+Asynchronous functions, this is either an anonymous function or methods that are declared using **async** modifier, and they can include **await** expressions.
 The **await** expression is where it gets interesting.

 > **Anonymous function** using Task.Run
 > ```csharp